-Save your new Custom Domain Certificate and it will be uploaded to the Mendix Cloud Platform.
+- Click Save to save your new Custom Domain Certificate.
+It will be uploaded to the Mendix Cloud Platform automatically.

 The “SSL/TLS Private Key” will be hidden after uploading it.
 It will be stored in our Secure Keystore and will not be available for download to keep it secure.

-There are 2 ways to renew a Custom Domain Certificate
+There are 2 methods to renew a Custom Domain Certificate:

 You can also renew your Custom Domain Certificate by editing an existing Custom Domain Certificate.
 Please be aware that the Certificate Request that you created in the past is required for that.

 After a Custom Domain Certificate has been uploaded, you can start configuring a Custom Domain for one of your Application Environments.

 To configure a custom domain on your application environment, follow these steps: